puli/twig-extension/README.md

 Installation/Documentation
 --------------------------

-Follow the guide [Loading Twig Templates with Puli] to install the extension in your project.
+Follow the guide [The Puli Extension for Twig] to install the extension in your project.
 This guide will tell you all you need to know to use the extension.

 Contribute